Flexberry/flexberry.github.io/pages/products/flexberry-aspnet/subsystems/audit/fa_audit-web.en.md

 ### setting the stage

-* In settings, the stage will tick `Использование аудита`.
-The option is ignored when generating the application: if it is selected, additional items (additional items described in paragraph `Хранение настроек`) used by audit will be generated, and the audit application to function.
+* In settings, the stage will tick «Use of audit».
+The option is ignored when generating the application: if it is selected, additional items (additional items described in paragraph «Storage settings») used by audit will be generated, and the audit application to function.
-* In settings, the stage will be a button `Добавить audit all классы`.
+* In settings, the stage will be a button to Add «audit in all classes».
 When you press the button all the classes in the minimal way will be configured to conduct the audit.
 * In the settings stage you can choose to store the database audit: database application or in an external database.

 ### class setting.

 * To audit the class must have a representation that is audited (the binding occurs via the view name).
 For different operations (create, modify, read, delete) should be able to specify their own performance.
 * In the settings class will have the opportunity to determine which operations (create, modify, read, delete) is audited.
-If checked at least one checkbox, then additional elements (additional elements described in paragraph `Хранение настроек`) used by the audit, will be generated under the condition that the stage is the same tick.
+If checked at least one checkbox, then additional elements (additional elements described in paragraph «Storage settings») used by the audit, will be generated under the condition that the stage is the same tick.
 * In settings you can define whether you want to use to audit performance with the default name (AuditView).
-* In the settings class will tick `Дополнительные field аудита`.
+* In the settings class will tick «Additional audit fields».
 When you select this option in the class adds the following attributes:
 * CreateTime (date of establishment)
 * Creator (Creator)
 * EditTime (last modified)